xmtp/xmtp-web/packages/react-sdk/README.md

 ## 🏗 **Breaking revisions**

-Because `xmtp-react` is in active development, you should expect breaking revisions that might require you to adopt the latest SDK release to enable your app to continue working as expected.
+Because this SDK is in active development, you should expect breaking revisions that might require you to adopt the latest SDK release to enable your app to continue working as expected.

 XMTP communicates about breaking revisions in the [XMTP Discord community](https://discord.gg/xmtp), providing as much advance notice as possible.
-Additionally, breaking revisions in an `xmtp-react` release are described on the [Releases page](https://github.com/xmtp/xmtp-react/releases).
+Additionally, breaking revisions in a release are described on the [Releases page](https://github.com/xmtp/xmtp-react/releases).

 ## Deprecation